lebowitz/LoRA/README.md

 ## Docker Command Bootstrap

 This is a technique to bootstrap a runpod image by using code in the Docker Command field.
-The recommended usage is to create a custom runpod template with this boostrap.
+The recommended usage is to create a custom runpod template with this bootstrap.
 Then a pod can be created on this template, used, and stopped and deleted, stopping charges.

-The bootstrap code in the Docker Command clones this repo and runs `runpod_bootstrap.sh`.

-This script installs various extensions.
-It also checks out specified commits for the webui and dreambooth extension.
-This is required to recreate a consistently working environment.
-Unfortunately the stable-diffusion-webui and dreambooth extension aren't reliabily integrating with each other with the latest versions.
+The alternative to this would be to create a docker image containing safetensors etc, but this is more flexible at the expense of the bandwidth to bootstrap.

 The Docker Command field should be: